RoccoC/DiRTTelemetryErrorFix/README.md

 ![](https://raw.githubusercontent.com/RoccoC/DiRTTelemetryErrorFix/master/error.png "DiRT Telemetry Error")

+**Thanks to SimXperience forum member Carsten Gottschling for creating the original detour to fix this issue.** **The idea for this project is based on his work.**

 Background
 ----------
 If you've tried running DiRT Showdown or DiRT 2/3 with telemetry output enabled (e.g. for motion, SimVibe, etc), chances are that you have seen the game crash with a Windows Socket Error 10038 at race end.
 This bug was introduced with a release in 2011, and according to multiple forum posts, it doesn't look like it's something that Codemasters will ever fix (see [HERE](http://forums.codemasters.com/discussion/183/dirt-3-telemetry-and-motion-simulator-bug)).
 This bug essentially makes the game unplayable with telemetry output enabled.